gvwilson/sensibleadventures/nardica/nardica.md

 whose lights blinked in time with the larger square set in his temple.

 Iffy gasped.
-"Are you a trans?"
+"Are you trans?"

 Wales glanced at her,
 a wry smile on his face.
 "You know,
-that used to mean something very different than it does now," he said ruefully.
+that used to mean something very different than it does now.
-"But no, I'm not transhuman.
+But no, I'm not transhuman.
 I just don't like advertising how much technology I have in me.
 It's hard enough having people try to take my head off every once in a while---if I had to worry about waking up minus a finger or two